Genez-io/genezio-documentation/docs/features/http-methods-webhooks.md

     }
     ```
     <Admonition type="note">
-      For TypeScript and JavaScript projects, using decorators is the recommended way to declare HTTP methods, but you can also use the `genezio.yaml` file to declare the HTTP methods.
+      For Go projects, using decorators is the recommended way to declare HTTP methods, but you can also use the `genezio.yaml` file to declare the HTTP methods.

       The `genezio.yaml` is considered the source of truth for the project.
 If you declare two different types for the same method in the `genezio.yaml` and in the code, the type declared in the configuration file will be used.
     </Admonition>